Close-your-eyes/Mapping_SNP_to_protein/README.md

 Below snps within exons of FCMR (FAIM3, Toso), the human Fc receptor for IgM, are mapped to protein level and their effects are plotted in a multiple alignment.
 Data for FCMR are acquired manually and with biomaRt.
-The latter just to demonstrate that doing this job purely from R is feasible.
+The latter is included to demonstrate that doing this job purely from R is feasible, though manual verification is advisable.

 ``` r
 ## manual data acquisition from NCBI and UCSC